nentrar/ssh-session-gen/README.md

 This is application written in Python 2.7, using Tkinter GUI package.
 It was created to automate tests consisting of generating multiple ssh sessions with few commands used in each.
 I made it desktop so it will be easy to use for "non-command-line-users" too.

-You can find .exe file in the dist/session_generator/session_generator.exe

 ### How to use?

 The application is divided by 3 sections: